 See accompanying notes to the unaudited condensed interim consolidated financial statements.

-These unaudited interim condensed consolidated financial statements were authorized for issue by the Board of Directors on May 23, 2023.
+These unaudited condensed interim consolidated financial statements were authorized for issue by the Board of Directors on August 21, 2023.
 They are signed on the Company's behalf by:

 Approved by the Board of Directors